Seattle City Attorney

 The Seattle City Attorney is a non-partisan elected official in Seattle, Washington whose job is to "prosecute people for misdemeanor offenses, defend the city against lawsuits, and gives legal advice to the city".
-Since 2022, the position has been held by Ann Davison.
+The current city attorney is Ann Davison.

 Departmental Organization

 The City Attorney is the head of the Seattle City Law Department, a branch of the Seattle Municipal Government, and the fourth-largest public law office in Washington.
 There are approximately 90 staff attorneys and 65 support staff.
 They are split between four divisions: